drea-wichman/IT-homelab/active-directory-setup.md

 - Forest/Domain functional level: Windows Server 2016
 - Enabled DNS server and Global Catalog

-**What I learned:** The LAYERS.
+**Notes:** The LAYERS.
 A "forest" is the top-level in the AD structure.
 The "domain" (lab.local) lives inside the forest.
 In bigger companies, you might have multiple domains in one forest.
 **Example - Forest: Drea's Coffee Company
 **Domains: corporate.dreascoffee.com, retail.dreascoffee.com, roastery.dreascoffee.com
 **Users: jane@corporate.dreascoffee.com (HR), sarah@retail.dreascoffee.com (barista)